 I love roasted vegetables and this Slow Roasted Broccoli and Cauliflower with Curry was such a tasty combination.
-Plus this recipe is low-carb, gluten-free, dairy-free, vegan, Paleo, Whole 30, South Beach Diet Phase One, and perfect for Meatless Monday!
+Plus this recipe is low-carb, Keto, low-glycemic, gluten-free, dairy-free, vegan, Paleo, Whole 30, South Beach Diet Phase One, and perfect for Meatless Monday!
+Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 It's not hard to notice that I'm a huge fan of roasted vegetables, is it?
 And this site has plenty of recipes for Roasted Broccoli and Roasted Cauliflower.
 But I've never combined those two vegetables in a roasted vegetable dish, and usually crunchy vegetables are roasted at high heat for a short time, so this recipe for Slow-Roasted Broccoli and Cauliflower with Curry takes a completely different approach.